Minimal toughness in special graph classes: Introduction

 \section{Introduction}

 All graphs considered in this paper are finite, simple and undirected.
-Let $\omega(G)$ denote the number of components and $\alpha(G)$ denote the independence number and $\kappa(G)$ denote the connectivity number of the graph $G$.
+Let $\omega(G)$ denote the \emph{number of components}, $\Delta(G)$ the \emph{maximum degree} and $\kappa(G)$ the \emph{connectivity number} of the graph $G$.
+(Using $\omega(G)$ to denote the number of components might be confusing; most of the literature on toughness, however, uses this notation.)
+For a connected graph $G$, a vertex set $S \subseteq V(G)$ is called a \emph{cutset} if its removal disconnects the graph.